Research Collection

 1. Tipene-Leach D.

-3. Rangihuna D
+3. Rangihuna D.

 Te Mahi a Atua is a kaupapa Māori approach to mental health that uses traditional Māori creation stories (pūrākau) as a foundation for therapy.
 This method allows individuals and their whānau to explore mental health issues through a culturally meaningful lens.
 It fosters self-determination, strengthens whānau connections, and offers a de-medicalised healing approach.